Ghana Oil Company: Operations

-The company's main business is marketing and distribution of petroleum products in Ghana.
+The company's main business is the marketing and distribution of petroleum products in Ghana.
 The biggest chunk of its sales comes from the sale of diesel and gasoline.
-The company is manned by a 10-member management team headed by the managing director.
+The company is manned by a Fifteen (15)-member management team headed by the managing director.

 Throughout Ghana, GOIL has five regional offices that serve as distribution points in Accra, Tema, Kumasi, Takoradi, and Tamale.
 However, the main distribution points for fuels are Liaison Office, Central Depot, and the Accra Plains Depot all within the Tema catchment area, and the Takoradi Depot.

 GOIL has the largest retail network across Ghana.
 The company also has numerous consumer outlets throughout Ghana.
 The consumer outlets include companies, schools, hospitals, factories, hotels, banks and major parastatals.
 In addition, GOIL has a number of other retail outlets established to market premix fuel and kerosene to rural areas in Ghana.
 LP Gas filling plants have also been installed at some of the filling and service stations and at other locations in Ghana.

 Currently, GOIL's technical partners are ENI SPA (AGIP) of Italy.